Augustyniak/Stringsdict-Xcode-file-template/README.md

 1. Clone or download repository.
 1. Set the repository direcotry as the current one using `cd` command from withing the command line.
 1. Create directory `~/Library/Developer/Xcode/Templates/File Templates` if it doesn't exist.
-1. Run `cp Resources ~/Library/Developer/Xcode/Templates`.
+1. Run `cp Resource ~/Library/Developer/Xcode/Templates`.

 ### Alcatraz